virtualchris813/cng/README.md

 <br>

 ## To Do
 This code is very much a .01 release.
 There are LOTS of things I plan on doing but here are a few (in no particular order).
 If you'd like to help or have a suggestion, log an issue or submit a pull request!
 * Port to Python 3.
+* Add authentication.
 * Add SSL Support.
 * Put the app behind an NGINX instance.
-* Add an update option.
+* Add an update name option.
 * Allow the incrementor to be anywhere in the name, it currently must be at the end.
 * Cleanup the code, its kind of a mess right now with things in incorrect places.
 * Write integration guides for:
   * VMware vRA
-  * VMware vRO
+  * VMware vRO (initial release of this doc is available)
   * ManageIQ